TimMangan/App-Info/docs/Windows/Active State/ActivePython/ReadMe.md

 ## App Configuration Type

 This is where to place a summary of how application configuration is stored.
 Items of configuration of common interest should be documented in a separate file.
+See [InstallConfigure](InstallConfigure.md) for more information.

 | Configuration Style Availability |
 |----